antronerds/r2-tutorials/docs/Principle_Components_Analysis.md

     additional sample information.
 This example illustrated that PCA is powerful tool aiding to find possible subgroups in your dataset of interest.
-5. Select in the adjustable settings box �Label by Track� at LabelMode.
+5. Select in the adjustable settings box "Label by Track" at LabelMode.
-    A �Track for Label� pulldown menu unfolds, here select your option of interest e.g �Samplenames� and click next.
+    A "Track for Label" pulldown menu unfolds, here select your option of interest e.g "Samplenames" and click next.

 [![](_static/images/PrincipleComponent_Label.png)**'Figure
 5: Samples are in annotated by track by using